The Bankrate promise

 The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® is a great option for everyday spending since you can earn 2X miles on eligible American Airlines purchases, 2X miles at restaurants and gas stations and 1X miles on other purchases.
 A generous welcome bonus comes with this card as well — you can earn 50,000 bonus miles when you spend $2,500 within three months of account opening.

-You’ll also get quite a few frequent flyer perks such as preferred boarding, one free checked bag each for you and up to four companions on the same reservation (domestic flights only), 25 percent off in-flight food and beverage purchases and no foreign transaction fees.
-Plus, you can earn a $125 American Airlines flight discount each year if you spend $20,000 or more within your cardmember year and renew your card.
-This card comes with a $99 annual fee, but it’s waived the first year.
+You’ll also get quite a few frequent flyer perks such as preferred boarding, one free checked bag on domestic American Airlines itineraries for you and up to four travel companions on the same reservation, 25 percent off in-flight food and beverage purchases and no foreign transaction fees.
+Plus, you can earn a $125 American Airlines flight discount each year after you spend $20,000 or more within your cardmember year and renew your card.
+This card comes with a $99 annual fee, but you’ll get a $0 intro annual fee the first year.

 Citi / AAdvantage Executive World Elite Mastercard: Best for airport lounge access

-The Citi® / AAdvantage® Executive World Elite Mastercard® is ideal for anyone who wants complimentary access to Admirals Club airport lounges.
-This certainly makes the card’s $450 annual fee worth it since an Admirals Club membership starts at $650.
-You’ll start off with a generous welcome bonus of 50,000 miles when you spend $5,000 within three months of account opening.
+The Citi® / AAdvantage® Executive World Elite Mastercard®* is ideal for anyone who wants complimentary access to Admirals Club airport lounges.
+This perk alone certainly makes the card’s $595 annual fee worth it since this Admirals Club membership is worth up to $850.
+You’ll also start off with a generous welcome bonus of 100,000 miles when you spend $10,000 within three months of account opening.

-Frequent flyer benefits include up to a $100 credit toward Global Entry or TSA PreCheck, one free checked bag each for you and up to eight companions on the same reservation (domestic flights only), priority boarding, priority check-in and screening for you and up to eight companions, concierge services, no foreign transaction fees and a 25 percent discount on in-flight food and beverage purchases.
+Frequent flyer benefits include up to a $100 application fee credit toward Global Entry or TSA PreCheck (every four years), the first checked bag free for you and up to eight companions on the same reservation (domestic flights only), priority boarding, priority check-in and screening for you and up to eight companions (where available), no foreign transaction fees and a 25 percent discount on in-flight food and beverage purchases.

 CitiBusiness / AAdvantage Platinum Select Mastercard*: Best for business owners